 But minimalism doesn’t mean owning nothing; it means thinking critically about what we own and what we buy.
 It’s about making an effort not to bring something into our home unless we need it.
 We achieve this goal by thinking about how we’ll feel when we own it, what else we could do with the money that will better serve the world, and the negative impact of what we buy on the planet.

 Minimalism empowers us to get rid of the excess in our life–and that will differ for everyone.
 The result should be more freedom, fulfillment, and focus on what matters.
-Here are some tips that may help you live a minimalist lifestyle:
+These tips may help you live a minimalist lifestyle.

 - Buy food–and that’s about it.
 Avoid feeding the consumer culture.